+management

 CREDITS

-Stu dents m nust cor nplete a minimum of 17 credits from the following:
+Stu Students must complete a minimum of 17 credits from the following:

-1. ving courses (12 credits):
+1.

-Al 271 Introduction to Arts and Cultural Management 3
+••• Al 271 Introduction to Arts and Cultural Management 3

 AL 461 Strategies of Arts and Cultural Management

 AL 462 Promotional and e-Commerce in Arts and

-AL 402 Cultural Management
+Cultural Management 3

-AL 463 Event Production and Planning for Arts and Culture 3
+AL 463 Event Production and Planning for Arts and Culture 3 3

-2. A minir num of 2 credits from the following courses as approved by the
+2. A mini mum of f 2 credits from the following courses as approved by the

-advisor:
+minor advisor :

-Al 492 Special Topics in Museum Studies to 3
+AL 492 Special Topics in Museum Studies to 3

-ΑI 485 Foundations of Museum Studies
+AL 485 Foundations of Museum Studies 3

-AL 498 Learning in Museums
+AL 498 Learning in Museums 3

-DAN 390 Special Topics in Dance
+DAN 390 Special Topics in Dance to 4

-DAN 455 Dance Studies: Traditions
+DAN 455 Dance Studies: Traditions 3

 STA 110 Drawing I

-STA 491 Selected Topics in Studio Art
+STA 491 Selected Topics in Studio Art to 3

-STA 491

-Senior Seminar and Professional Practice (W)2
+STA 492 Senior Seminar and Professional Practice (W) 2

-STA 492A Exhibition Practicum
+STA 492A

 THR 204 Topics in Acting/Directing I

 THR 304 Topics in Acting/Directing II

 THR 404 Topics in Acting/Directing III

-THR 316 Stage Management3
+THR 316 Stage Management

 THR 390 Special Topics in Theatre

 THR 492 Senior Seminar (W)

-THR 870 Collaborative Studio in Theatre
+THR WRA 870 202 Collaborative Studio in Theatre

-WRA Introduction to Professional Writing 3 ement-focused, arts and humanities courses, including 1 10 1 tudy, as approved by the minor advisor.
-3. course (3 credits): ).
-Arts and Cultural Management Seminar 3 1.
-Complet tion of a 40-hour volunteer or paid experiential learning opportu- of the experiential learning component is to provide an en- students to apply their management skills and to provide field experience.
-This opportunity may include engaging visual and media arts in nonprofit and for-profit arts and zations or transferable management areas including hos- pitals, so ocial se ervice agencies, educational institutions, advertising and design fi irms, c ommercial arts industries, and video and film companies.
+WRA 202 453 Introduction to Professional Writing

+WRA 453 491 Grant and Proposal Writing

+Special Topics 10 4

+study, as approved by the minor advisor.

+3. course (3 credits):

+٥. AL 471 Arts and Cultural Management Seminar .

+4. f a 40-hour volunteer or paid experiential learning opportu- ,

+4. of the experiential learning component is to provide an en-

+students to apply their management skills and to provide

+I field experience.
+This opportunity may include engaging

+, visual and media arts in nonprofit and for-profit arts and

+cultural organizations or transferable management areas including hos-

+pitals, social service agencies, educational institutions, advertising and design firms, commercial arts industries, and video and film companies.